kaisermann/selene/README.md

 * Back-end
   * Sets uploaded JPEG quality to 100;
   * Provides options on the admin dashboard to crop default medium and large image sizes;
-  * While `WP_DEBUG` is true or `WP_ENV` is equal to 'development', the enqueued assets will have a cache-busting file name;
+  * While `WP_DEBUG` is true or `WP_ENV` is equal to 'development', the enqueued assets will have a cache-busting filename;
   * Provides [John Billion's libraries](https://github.com/johnbillion/extended-cpts) which make painless to create custom post types and taxonomies.
-  * Use ACF Builder to build ACF fields in the theme's source code instead of the website's database.
+  * Uses ACF Builder to build ACF fields in the theme's source code instead of the website's database.
   * Uses [Whoops](https://github.com/filp/whoops) error handler for... handling errors.

 ## ACF Builder